*|MC_PREVIEW_TEXT|*

 THE ELUSIVE, RARE

-ANNAMITE STRIPED RABBITE
+ANNAMITE STRIPED RABBIT

 The Annamite Cordillera, which forms the natural frontier between Vietnam and Laos, is a biodiversity hotspot with numerous endemic wildlife and one of the highest concentrations of endemic mammal species in the Indochinese peninsula.
 Remarkably, several of these species were only recently discovered, including mysterious animals that embody timeless myths in the collective memory.
 One of the most intriguing is the elusive Annamite Striped Rabbit (Nesolagus timminsi), named after the biologist Rob Timmins, who first revealed its existence to the outside world in early 1995 when he stumbled upon strange-looking skins in a Lao bush meat market.